Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Crane Car

-E+/OB Yes $160 A good-looking black Bucyrus Erie Crane Car from 1952: has a die-cast frame, white lettering, bar-end (metal) trucks with magnetic couplers plus open cranks and the correct offset hook.
+A good-looking black Bucyrus Erie Crane Car from 1952-54: has a die-cast frame, white lettering, bar-end (metal) trucks with magnetic couplers plus open cranks and the correct offset hook.

 Photo of the other side with the crane ready for a work detail.

-Version with thin lettering & no hyphens on the frame.
+Version with thin lettering and one hyphen on each side of the frame.

-Close-up of some of the beautiful lettering on both the cab and on the frame.
+A closer view showing the lettering on both the cab and on the frame of one side.

 An "aerial" view of the car.